eightyfive/fetch-run/README.md

 ## Quick start

-The following example configures an `Api` instance with logging and HTTP error handling, then performs a typed request.
+This example configures an `Api` instance with logging and HTTP error handling, then performs a typed request.

 ```ts
 import { Api, HTTPError } from 'fetch-run';